ArghyaChatterjee/Hydra/README.md

 ```
 rosbag play path/to/rosbag /some/color/image/topic:=/semantic_inference/color/image_raw
 ```
-and in a separate terminal, run:
+and in a separate terminal, start hydra:

 ```
 roslaunch hydra_ros uhumans2.launch use_gt_frame:=false